Developing Effective 504 Accommodations for OCD Students

 Obsessive-Compulsive Disorder, or OCD, is a mental health condition characterized by persistent, intrusive thoughts (obsessions) and repetitive behaviors or mental acts (compulsions) that are intended to neutralize or reduce the fear and anxiety caused by the obsessions.
 For example, a student with OCD might have an obsession with contamination and feel the need to wash their hands repeatedly to reduce anxiety.

-OCD can have a significant impact on a student's ability to learn and thrive in school.
+OCD in students can impact their ability to learn and thrive in school.
 Symptoms of OCD can interfere with concentration, increase anxiety, and cause social isolation.
 Students with OCD may struggle with completing assignments, participating in class discussions, and building positive relationships with peers and teachers.

 OCD can really take a toll on your child’s learning but it also affects relationships too.